Skip to content

 • Advanced Layout: Hierarchical and clustering layouts

-• Link Types: Differentiated link relationships
+• Link Types: Differentiated link relationships (citation vs. reference vs. embed)

-• Graph Analytics: Connection metrics and insights
+• Graph Analytics: Connection metrics and insights (PageRank, community detection)

 Architecture Preparedness